nrfq/conditionmarkers/README.md

 # Condition Markers

-Add condition markers to any character to keep track of things like grapples, exhaustion, invsibility, etc.
+Quickly add condition markers to your characters to keep track of concentration, grapples, invisibility, etc.

 Credit for the marker designs goes to /u/JinxShadow on Reddit!